axemasquelin/axemasquelin/README.md

 #### *CV in axemasquelin repository*

 ### Research Focus:
-  - (1) Application of Machine Learning Algorithm for Small Datasets
+  - (1) Application of Machine Learning Algorithm in Data-scarce domains.
-  - (2) Early Detection of Lung Cancer using Deep Learning Application
+  - (2) Early Detection of Lung Cancer using Deep Learning Application.
-  - (3) Pulmonary and Critical Care
+  - (3) Pulmonary and Critical Care.